24 Hr Crisis Line

 Do you offer groups?

 All groups require orientation and screening.
 Some also require that clients be concurrently enrolled in individual counseling.
-Please talk with a therapist about what types of groups are offered at this time.
+Please talk with a therapist about what types of groups are offered at this time and what groups will be offered in the future.

 I am under age 18.
 Can I get therapy without telling my parents?